winglang/wing/libs/wingsdk/API.md

 public synth(): void
 ```

-Synthesize the app into the output directory.
+Synthesize the app into an `app.wx` file.

 #### Static Functions <a name="Static Functions" id="Static Functions"></a>